 On March 27th, 2020, the president signed the CARES Act into law, which, among other things, provides broad relief for federal student loan borrowers.
-The Department answered questions about several provisions of the Act and they be found here.
+The Department answered questions about several provisions of the Act.

 The biggest change that came into effect is regarding borrowers who are already in an eligible repayment status.
 The federal government has automatically stopped payment for all borrowers from March 13, 2020 through September 30, 2020.
 This will hopefully provide relief to our students who may be struggling to make their monthly payment due to loss of income or other financial hardship.

 It’s important to add that if you are still able to make your monthly payment, please do so through your loan servicer’s account.
 This will help you get the loans paid off faster and help you attain your payoff goals.
 Nonetheless, all payments are suspended until September 30th, but you may still make payments if you are able.